alpatamerr/streetweary/README.md

 #### Database

 Create and connect to a database.
-I use Postbird for local databases, but anything, including the CLI, work perfectly fine.
+I use Postbird for local databases, but anything, including the CLI, works perfectly fine.

 Copy and paste the contents of the **clothing-store.sql** file in the server/db directory to create all the necessary tables.